 Applicants could file a written petition with LARA and the Commission for a review if an initial or renewal license was not issued.
-LARA could issue a license if a review determines the individual could competently perform the functions of a promoter.

 Section 17 - Failure to renew license & license reinstatement

 Individuals who fail to renew a license before it expires would be prohibited from (1) holding or conducting an amateur mixed martial arts contest or event; or (2) advertising, operating, or using the title "promoter" or "amateur promoter" after the expiration date printed on the license.